 Working at your pace, Sarah offers guidance and support so that new options become available to you.

-Sarah is also a suicide and mental health first aid trainer and has specialist training in sexual violence against women and is a volunteer counsellor at Rape Crisis.
+Sarah is also a suicide and mental health first aid trainer, has specialist training in sexual violence against women and is a volunteer counsellor at Rape Crisis.

 'It is that the individual has within himself or herself vast resources for self-understanding, for altering his or her self-concept, attitudes and self-directed behaviour and that these resources can be tapped if only a definable climate of facilitative psychological attitudes can be provided.'
 (Rogers, 1980)